hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

-You can use Hadoop connector to read/write files from/to Hadoop Distributed File System (HDFS), local file system, or any other system which has Hadoop connectors including various cloud storages.
+You can use Hadoop connector to read/write files from/to Hadoop Distributed File System (HDFS), local file system, or any other system which has Hadoop connectors, including various cloud storages.
 Jet was tested with:

 * Amazon S3